snewcomer/minify-html-ssr/README.md

 2. Minify the html body before sent down.

 ## Downsides
-This is a runtime library.
+- This is a runtime library.
 It is meant to work fast for you.
 However, a build time solution that collapses whitespace might be better for your app.

+- Do you brotli compress your HTML?
+If not, you might be able to drop ~30% of your characters versus gzip.